 Whatever the truth to that legend, the 1,200-acre Miller estate ultimately became the Silverado Resort, welcoming its first guests in 1966 and quickly emerging as a major vacation and conference option in the Napa Valley.
-Then in 2010, Dolce Hotels and Resorts bought it and immediately set out to enhance its facilities and amenities, including the tennis.
+It has a full range of amenities, including 36 holes of golf, a spa and fitness center, and a dozen hard courts.

 Spa & Fitness

 Spa & Fitness Center.
-The Roman-inspired spa encompasses 16,000 square feet and offers an array of massages and treatments, including seaweed and blueberry wraps, enzyme facials, and packages tailored specifically to golfers.
-The men's and women's locker rooms have the predictable sauna and steam rooms and both open out onto a 25-meter lap pool with outdoor whirlpools, and garden treatment cabanas. the spa building also houses a well-equipped fitness center, with weight-training and cardiovascular equipment, as well as some 30 exercise classes, among them cardio, yoga, and step.
-There is also a Spa Cafe serving smoothies, salads, coffees, and more.
+The Roman-inspired spa encompasses 16,000 square feet and offers an array of massages and treatments, including aromatherapy, Himalayan salt stone, Chardonnay sugar scrubs, deep-tissue massages, and packages tailored specifically to golfers.
+The men's and women's locker rooms have saunas and steam rooms and both open out onto a 25-meter lap pool with outdoor whirlpools, and garden treatment cabanas.
+The spa building also houses a well-equipped fitness center, with weight-training and cardiovascular equipment, as well as some 30 exercise classes, among them cardio, yoga, and step.
+A Spa Cafe serves smoothies, salads, coffees, and more.

 And ...
 In addition to the lap pool at the spa, there are nine other swimming pools scattered throughout the property.
 There are also courts for bocce.